 Challenge: We have spent a decade developing material models for mudstones of different lithologies based on the resedimentation process.
 We will reconcile these systematic measurements against intact core samples.
-Does resedimented material behave similarly to intact material and, if not, is there a systematic mapping that we can use to transfer insights from resedimented to intact mudrock behavior?
+Does resedimented material behave similarly to intact material; if not, is there a systematic mapping that we can use to transfer insights from resedimented to intact mudrock behavior?

-Research Plan: We will work with industry sponsors to acquire intact core samples of unlithified, relatively high porosity, mudrocks and additional material for resedimentation.
-This will provide a one to one comparison using exactly the same laboratory test protocols with near identical materials.
-We will perform laboratory experiments (uniaxial compression, undrained triaxial shear, velocity, etc.) on the intact core and the companion resedimented specimens.
-We will also perform our typical suit of physical property tests.
-We will then move on to the more challenging lower porosity and higher stress lithologies.
+Research Plan: We will work with industry sponsors to acquire intact core samples of unlithified mudrocks and associated material.
+We will compare the material behavior of intact vs. resedimented material.
+We will perform laboratory experiments (uniaxial compression, undrained triaxial shear, velocity, etc.) on the intact core and the companion resedimented specimens and we will perform our typical suit of physical property tests.

-We will systematically compare the resedimented behavior with the intact behavior (Figure 2), and with our extensive resedimentation database.
-We will then produce an approach, if possible, to integrate the intact and resedimentation database to develop generalized intact behavior.
+We will systematically compare the resedimented behavior with the intact behavior (Figure 2), and with our resedimentation database.
+We will produce an approach, if possible, to integrate the intact and resedimentation database to develop generalized intact behavior.
 The results will allow our experimental work to more effectively be applied to subsurface problems.